From Big Bang to suck-squeeze-bang-blow and beyond

 Say hello to the Meray, made in Hungary from 1921-44 with engines from 172-996cc courtesy of Villiers, Moto Reve, Puch, Blackburne and JAP (from 1936, according to Tragatsch, they also made their own 346cc and 496cc engines).

-Judging by the clothing I’d guess that this snap of the Pioneer Run, and the one below, date from the 1950s.
+Judging by the clothing I’d guess that this snap of the Pioneer Run, and the one below, date from the 1950s (note the beards!).

 Judging by the hub-centre-steering front end this is an OEC; the sidecar suspension is equally interesting.